redox-os/book/src/coding-and-building.md

 The `drivers` and `drivers-initfs` recipes share the `source` folder, thus your changes on the `drivers` recipe source code will added on the `drivers-initfs` recipe automatically.

-(The `recipe.toml` of the `drivers-initfs` recipe use the `same_as` data type to symlink the source, you can read on [this](https://gitlab.redox-os.org/redox-os/cookbook/-/blob/master/recipes/core/drivers-initfs/recipe.toml?ref_type=heads#L2) link)
+(The `recipe.toml` of the `drivers-initfs` recipe use the `same_as` data type to symlink the source, you can read the second line of the [drivers-initfs recipe](https://gitlab.redox-os.org/redox-os/cookbook/-/blob/master/recipes/core/drivers-initfs/recipe.toml?ref_type=heads#L2))

 ## Development Tips

-- Make sure your build system is up-to-date, read [this](./build-system-reference.md#update-the-build-system) section in case of doubt.
+- Make sure your build system is up-to-date, read the [Update The Build System](./build-system-reference.md#update-the-build-system) section in case of doubt.
 - If some program can't build or work properly, remember that something could be missing/hiding on [relibc](https://gitlab.redox-os.org/redox-os/relibc), some missing function or bug.
 - If you have some error on QEMU, remember to test different settings or verify your operating system (Pop_OS!, Ubuntu, Debian and Fedora are the recommend Linux distributions to do testing/development for Redox).
 - Remember to log all errors, you can use this command as example: